aaronwriight/aaronwriight.github.io/_pages/research.md

 ---
 <b>I study how the human brain processes language.</b>

 My interests and experiences have brought me to MIT’s [Brain & Cognitive Sciences](https://bcs.mit.edu) department and the [McGovern Institute for Brain Research](https://mcgovern.mit.edu), where I work with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev) and an incredible team of language scientists at [EvLab](https://www.evlab.mit.edu).
-While my research broadly intends to chart the footprints of language cognition, my interests follow two primary trails:
+While my research broadly aims to chart the footprints of language cognition, my interests follow two primary trails:

 <ul>